 The tension of holding space fairly when you're not a disinterested party.
 When to acknowledge your position rather than pretend neutrality you don't have.

-The Neutrality Myth: Why Perfect Objectivity Is Often Impossible
+The Neutrality Myth: Perfect Objectivity is Rare

 Recognizing Your Stakes: A Self-Assessment Framework